-The predicted future patronage trends for the next 30 years are shown in Figure 5.
-These suggest that there is ample opportunity to increase public transport patronage.
-The highest scenario sees annual public transport trips increase 119%, resulting from population and economic growth, improved networks and a pricing mechanism being in place that increases the cost of car trips4.
-The lowest scenario sees a decrease of 14% in annual public transport trips, resulting from low car trip costs, low population growth and a lack of investment in public transport.
+The predicted future patronage trends for the next 30 years are shown in Figure 3.
+These suggest that there is ample opportunity to increase public transport use.
+The highest growth scenario sees annual public transport trips increase 119%, resulting from population and economic growth, improved networks and a pricing mechanism being in place that increases the cost of car trips (pricing mechanisms could include road pricing of existing road, ie, congestion charging, refer RLTS for further information).
+The lowest growth scenario sees a decrease of 14% in annual public transport trips, resulting from low car trip costs, low population growth and a lack of investment in public transport.